fgjorup/Reel/README.md

 You can change the user defined default settings by editing the *ReelUserSettings.py* file in the *_lib* folder, and restore the default settings from the *Help* menu in Reel.

 ### Data formats ###
-Reel accepts several common data formats, but for the full range of option, use the *.xyy* format, as described in the *Template_xyy_guide.pdf*.
+Reel accepts several common data formats, but for the full range of option, use the *.xyy* format, as described in the *Reel1.0 Quick Guide.pdf*.

 ### MAC Users ###
 Open a terminal in the program folder and run "Refinement_evaluator_ver1.0.py" in python.